lecondon/PriorityFlow/README.md

 PriorityFlow
 =======
 *PriorityFlow* is a toolkit for topographic processing for hydrologic models.
 This repo contains a set of R Functions and example workflow scripts.
+The functions are also available as an R package (see instructions below)

 #### Development Team
 + Laura Condon (lecondon@email.arizona.edu)